quantumcoinproject/quantum-coin-js-sdk/README.md

 <a name="module_quantum-coin-js-sdk..sendCoins"></a>

 ### quantum-coin-js-sdk~sendCoins(wallet, toAddress, coins, nonce) ⇒ <code>Promise.&lt;SendResult&gt;</code>
 The sendCoins function posts a send-coin transaction to the blockchain.
+Since the gas fee for sending coins is fixed at 1000 coins, there is no option to set the gas fee explicitly.
 It may take many seconds after submitting a transaction before the transaction is returned by the getTransactionDetails function.
 Transactions are usually committed in less than 30 seconds.

 **Kind**: inner method of [<code>quantum-coin-js-sdk</code>](#module_quantum-coin-js-sdk)
 **Returns**: <code>Promise.&lt;SendResult&gt;</code> - Returns a promise of type SendResult.